ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 tags: [ "Azure Pipelines", "Azure DevOps", "Hugo", "Continuous Integration" ]
 comments: true
 draft: false
+summary: "In this post I'll give a step-by-step explanation on how I build and publish my Hugo blog site to GitHub Pages using Azure Pipelines."
 ---

-_In this post I'll give a step-by-step explanation on how I build and publish my Hugo blog site to GitHub Pages using Azure Pipelines._

 I'm using [Hugo](https://gohugo.io) to create my blog site.
 It lets me create my posts in markdown and, with a simple command, generate a static website.
 This website is hosted on my personal [GitHub Pages](https://pages.github.com/) site.
 GitHub Pages allows me to turn content in a git repository into a website and host it online.